 Northern Kentucky is full of interesting, off-beat attractions, including Cumberland Falls, the Rabbit Hash General Store, and Big Bone Lick State Park.
-What kind of a name is Big Bone Lick?
-A pretty interesting one!

 How did Big Bone Lick State Park get its Name?